 B15.1.1 All disputes, complaints, grievances and protests between drivers and/or team members, or against NatSKA and/or its officials, must be pursued through a Team Leader and that any persons taking direct action to address their grievances will render the driver and/or team liable to penalty.
+Advice on Making a Protest/ Appeal can be found at Appendix T.

 B15.1.2 Any protest or appeal shall be lodged with the Secretary of the Meeting in accordance with regulation B15.2, in writing on the appropriate form (Form F10), stating the grounds for the protest or appeal, by the team leader alone, together with the appropriate fee.
 The fee for a protest or appeal is £150.
 Protests and appeals will only be accepted from Team Leaders of directly involved parties.